-It may surprise you; car insurance does cover flood damage to cars, as long as you have selected the right coverage on your auto insurance policy.
-A flood can easily total out a car, and the only way to get your insurance company to pay for the repairs or your total loss is to carry comprehensive coverage on your policy.
+Yes, that's good news because a flood can easily total a car and the only way to get your insurance company to pay for the repairs or for a total loss is to carry comprehensive coverage on your policy.
 Flood insurance can be crucial if you live in a high-risk flood zone.

 Flood Damage Claim Tips

 - Call the claim in immediately.
-Time is of the essence in regards to a flood damage claim.
-Contact your insurance company’s claim service as soon as possible if your insurance agent’s office is not available.
-Especially in a catastrophic claim situation, you want to be first in line to get your claim processed.
+Time is of the essence when you're reporting a flood damage claim.
+Contact your insurance company directly as soon as possible if your insurance agent’s office is not available.
+You want to be first in line to get your claim processed, especially in a catastrophic situation.

 - Get the vehicle dried out as soon as possible.
-The sooner your vehicle gets dried out, the better your chances of avoiding a total loss situation.
-Do not try to dry your vehicle on your own.
-Be sure to contact the appropriate professionals.
+The sooner you accomplish this, the better your chances become of avoiding a total loss situation.
+Do not try to dry your vehicle on your own, however.
+Contact the appropriate professionals.

 - Use your insurance carrier’s preferred body shop.
-One of the major problems with a flood damaged vehicle is the potential for future problems.
-Using your insurance carrier’s preferred body shop usually guarantees the shops work.
+One of the major problems with a flood-damaged vehicle is the potential for future problems.
+Using your insurance carrier’s preferred shop usually guarantees the work.
 Check with your insurance carrier or agent to see if your repairs are guaranteed.

-Do what you can to protect your vehicle against flood damage.
-Learn what your risk level for a potential flood is and weigh the value of your vehicle against the cost of comprehensive coverage.
-Speak with your insurance agent to determine what the best coverage is for you and your family.
+Do what you can in advance to protect your vehicle against flood damage.
+Identify the risk level for a potential flood in your area and weigh the value of your vehicle against the cost of comprehensive coverage.
+Speak with your insurance agent to determine the best coverage for you and your family.